sharan-naribole/sharan-naribole.github.io-old/_posts/2020-06-18-wns3-2020-multi-link-operation.markdown

 comments: true
 ---

-Lightning talk presented at [Workshop on ns-3 2020](https://www.nsnam.org/research/wns3/wns3-2020/program/) virtual conference.
-This talk introduces 802.11be multi-link operation in ns-3 and potential extensions to ns-3 Wi-Fi module.
+Lightning talk presented at [Workshop on ns-3 2020](https://www.nsnam.org/research/wns3/wns3-2020/program/) virtual conference. ns-3 is an open source software platform for modeling computer networks including Wi-Fi and conducting performance evaluation studies.
+This talk introduces 802.11be Multi-link Operation to ns-3 audience and discusses potential extensions to ns-3 Wi-Fi module.

 ## Slides